Information Technology and Acceptable Use

 Lycoming College extends the privilege to each student to utilize the Internet as a component of the College's instructional technology.
 Personal homepages and social network postings of Lycoming College students reflect only the views and opinions of the student authors.
 Information on these homepages and online communities do not in any manner represent Lycoming College information; neither does the College accepted any responsibility for their content.

 All commercial references and/or links on student homepages are prohibited.

-All student organizations are required to develop a web presence on the Lycoming College Website.
-Websites are beneficial to student organizations because they:
+All student organizations are required to develop a website or social media presence.
+Web and/or social media sites are beneficial to student organizations because they:

-Space on the College server for organization websites is offered free of charge to all recognized student organizations.
+Space is available on the College-operated server for organization websites and is provided at no charge to all recognized student organizations.
 Students are reminded that the use of the College server to host an organization website is a privilege.
 With this privilege comes the responsibility to maintain organization websites so that they promote clubs and organizations in a positive manner and reinforce the values articulated in the Mission of the College.

 Lycoming College Student Organization websites reflect only the views and opinions of the student organizations.
 Information on these websites does not necessarily represent the views of Lycoming College; nor does the College accept responsibility for their content.

 Questionable content is any material on an organization's website or links to other websites that are determined by the Webmaster for the Division of Student Affairs to violate the principles articulated in the Mission of Lycoming College.
 The College does not permit information on organization websites that constitutes advertisement for commercial enterprises or promotes personal or financial gain.